 Limb restoration rehabilitation is a space requiring true interdisciplinary discourse, among physicians (in rehabilitation, other medical and surgical specialties), therapists (physical, occupational, respiratory, nutritionists), physiologists and biomechanical engineers, to mention but a few.

-We invite you to join the ACRM Limb Restoration Rehabilitation Group (LRRG) as we provide the networking and action space required to consolidate practice guidelines, bolster education, identify critical research questions to be jointly solved, and meaningfully contribute in the lives of those living with limb loss.
+We invite you to join the ACRM LRRNG as we provide the networking and action space required to consolidate practice guidelines, bolster education, identify critical research questions to be jointly solved, and meaningfully contribute in the lives of those living with limb loss.

-- Email the LRRG Chair, Gerasimos Bastas, MD, PhD AND Terri Compos to be added to the LRRG listserv
+- Email LRRNG Co-Chairs, Danielle H. Melton, MD and Prateek Grover, MD, PhD AND Terri Compos to be added to the LRRG listserv

 - OR update your Member Profile to include the Limb Restoration Rehabilitation Group by following the instructions below: